NathannHerre16/edit/README.md

 ## Support
 Need help?
 I'd be more than happy to!
 You can use any of the following methods:

-* Create an issue over on the [issue tracker](https://bitbucket.org/radipanel/edit/issues) with all the necessary steps to replicate the issue, and the environment you are using; OR
+* Create an issue over on the [issue tracker](https://bitbucket.org/radipanel/edit/issues) (no registration required) with all the necessary steps to replicate the issue, and the environment you are using; OR
 * You can head over to our IRC channel:
 	+ [#radipanel on irc.freenode.net](http://webchat.freenode.net/?randomnick=1&channels=%23radipanel)